Roll ball: 2025

 The first Junior Roll Ball World Cup was held in Nairobi, Kenya between June 22 and 29, 2025.
 It was organized by International Roll Ball Federation, Kenya Roll Ball Federation and key stakeholders of the sport.

 The inaugural junior championship tournament brought together players aged 17 and below with matches that were organized at the Kasarani and Ulinzi Sports Complex indoor arenas.

+6 teams in boys and 4 teams in girls.